Will Medicare Cover Meal Delivery and Grocery Shopping?

 Your Medicare Advantage plan may also partner with a local delivery service, such as Meals on Wheels, to provide your meals.
 Because there is no standardized contractor for this coverage, the service provider may vary from state to state.

-If your Medicare Plan C includes meal delivery, it covers the cost of this service for a set number of meals.
+If your Medicare Advantage plan includes food delivery, it covers the cost of this service for a set number of meals.
 Check with your plan to see how many meals you are eligible to receive.

-If your Medicare Plan C plan does not provide meal delivery coverage, you can pay for this service out of pocket, though some organizations may use a sliding scale to accommodate lower income individuals.
-Average prices for meal delivery ranges from $7 per meal to $15 per meal, depending on the service used.
+If your plan does not provide grocery delivery coverage, you can pay for this service out of pocket, though some organizations may use a sliding scale to accommodate lower-income individuals.
+Average prices for meal delivery range from $7 per meal to $15 per meal, depending on the service used.

 In some states, you may be able to access home meal delivery through Medicaid.
 For example, Michigan offers the MI Choice waiver program.
 This program allows eligible Medicaid recipients to receive covered services while staying at home, including nursing services, community living support, and home-delivered meals.
 Medicare beneficiaries who are dual-eligible for Medicaid can check with their state’s Medicaid program to see if they can receive meal benefits.